 - All library users are asked to return their books to the designated shelving carts.
 Failure to check out or return books properly may result in forfeiture of library privileges.

 - Books checked out to members’ accounts must remain to their designated spaces.
-All users who wish to consult those materials should contact the library staff for assistance.
+All users who wish to consult those materials should complete the "Check-out form for books on loan" (by the public terminals) following the instructions or contact the library staff for assistance.

 - MEMBERS may check out up to 20 books to their assigned space and renew them, if necessary, following the instructions by the library staff.
 They can easily monitor the number of books they have checked out through their account.

 - VISITORS may also check out up to 20 books at a time and they are requested to return them by the end of the day and use only tables marked with pink sign for visitors.
 There are visitors’ tables on each floor of the library.